The Best Password Managers of 2025

 But as our lives became increasingly digital, so too did the threats.
 Hackers, scammers and other digital criminals can smash through weak passwords in seconds, so if the only thing standing between your money and some guy wearing a hoodie in an internet cafe in Bulgaria is the word “Password123,” you might as well consider yourself cooked.

-To reduce the risk of phishing: By autofilling credentials only on recognized sites, password managers minimize the chances of entering passwords on malicious websites.
+- Phishing protection: By autofilling credentials only on recognized sites, password managers minimize the chances of entering passwords on malicious websites by mistake.

-For secure storage of sensitive information: Beyond passwords, many allow secure storage of credit card information, notes and documents.
-Got sensitive information?
-Stick it in the vault!
+- Secure storage of sensitive information: Many password managers allow secure storage of credit card information, notes, IDs, and documents.

-To audit password strength: Many password managers include features that check for weak passwords and alert you if your accounts may be compromised.
-This offers you a proactive way to secure accounts strategically.
+- Password strength audits: Many password managers include features that check for weak passwords and alert you if your accounts are vulnerable to hackers.

 So this begs the question — do you actually need to use one?
 To definitively answer that, you should consider these questions: